Diffusion in quantum state preparation: From passive cooling to system-bath engineering: Mean-field Model of the Engineered Dissipation Dynamics

 \section{Mean-field Model of the Engineered Dissipation Dynamics}

-In this section, we derive the reaction diffusion equation in \cref{eq:ABfields} in the main text.
+In this section, we derive the reaction-diffusion equation in \cref{eq:ABfields}.
 This is achieved in two steps.
 First, we provide a coupled system of equations for the four densities $n_{j,\sigma\sigma'} = x_{j,\sigma}^\dagger x_{j,\sigma'}$.
 Then, by introducing a continuum limit, we arrive at the same form of equation as presented in Ref.~\cite{Lyublinskaya_2025}.

 We start from the Heisenberg equation of motion for an operator $O$